IBM, Designed to Be Shared

 IBM SHARES SECRETS OF INNOVATION

-IBM reinvented its social media persona with the launch of IBMblr.
+IBM reinvented its social media persona with the launch of IBMblr on Tumblr.
 Instead of acting like a B2B brand on a sales call, each post became a new opportunity to reveal the tech giant's little-known culture of innovation and design.
 Through its eye-candy animations, irreverent tone, magazine-style themes and inventive hacks, IBMblr gained 100+ million impressions by remaking corporate social content into something that was designed to be shared.

 I cofounded, named and led creative development for IBMblr over three years, 800+ posts and 16 awards.